-Conceived of by Delaware Valley College President Dr. Joseph S. Brosnan as a forum for the exchange of cross-disciplinary perspectives, civil dialogue, innovative thinking, and practical solutions, The Precarious Alliance is a multidisciplinary sustainability symposium dedicated to exploring the array of complex challenges associated with adapting human networks to address environmental degradation, economic instability, and social inequalities in local communities and global settings.
+Conceived of by Delaware Valley University President Dr. Joseph S. Brosnan as a forum for the exchange of cross-disciplinary perspectives, civil dialogue, innovative thinking, and practical solutions, The Precarious Alliance is a multidisciplinary sustainability symposium dedicated to exploring the array of complex challenges associated with adapting human networks to address environmental degradation, economic instability, and social inequalities in local communities and global settings.

 October 14-16, 2015